Golf. Is there a sport more appropriate for the video game format?

 Teeing off sounds like a half a box of matches being shaken.
 A drive makes the same sound as a cartoon character’s smile fading to a frown.
 But who cares what sounds you're making when you're traveling to courses in U.S.A., Japan, Scotland, Germany, Spain, Australia, Hawaii, and more - all from the comfort of your '90s themed bedoom.

 As for the music, do you have any friends who look for the worst-sounding noises to set as their ring tones so they can startle and irritate people?
 You should make sure those friends never find out about this game.

-Instead, Norman's game has the distinction of being the first golf game to feature a "create a hole" mode, giving the player the same godlike powers Jack Nicklaus seems to have in his game.
-This seems to be a careless move by Virgin Games, who showed no concern with angering Nicklaus after his intimidating display of power.
+Norman's game has the distinction of being the first golf game to feature a "create a hole" mode, giving the player the same godlike powers Jack Nicklaus seems to have in his game.
+This seems to be a careless move by Virgin Games, who showed no concern with angering Nicklaus, the clearly superior being.